How Amazon Site Search algorithms affected Flintobox in SEM

 This has been rectified by Amazon, but it sure caused some heartburn for the Flintobox founders, a few folks at Amazon and many small businesses that feel threatened by such incidents.

 It always confuses me when large, funded players are willing to outbid, underbid or even lose money to acquire your customer.
 This probably led to the founder sharing his woes across the social media where it was retweeted, shared and hence reached my timeline.
 My friends at Amazon, who speak highly of the company, insist that something like this must have been a mistake and not some personal agenda of any category manager to acquire customers by breaking the law.
 So, I personally spent some time trying to understand what could have happened, given that Amazon has been a very big influence in my life.

-At Tagalys, one of the products we sell to our customers is personalized search as a service and we think the internal Amazon search tool, something that most visitors engage with, might be the cause to the above dispute.
-Here is our take on what could happened.
-We hope to hear your feedback as it will also help us improve what we live to build everyday.
+At Tagalys, one of the products we sell to our customers is personalized search as a service and we think the internal Amazon search tool, something that most visitors engage with, might be the cause of the above dispute.
+Here is our take on what could happen.
+We hope to hear your feedback as it will also help us improve what we live to build every day.

 Today (Dec 21st, 2016, 1358 hours) if you visit amazon.in and search for “Flintobox” you will still find search suggestions, even though Amazon.in does not carry any stock of the Flintobox products.